 f.
-Velar : It refers to a consonant produced by the tongue contacting the velum. g.
-Glottal : It is a place of articulation referring to a consonant that is produced by completely or partially contacting the glottis.
+Velar g.
+Glottal i.
+It refers to a consonant produced by the tongue contacting the velum. i.
+It is a place of articulation referring to a consonant that is produced by completely or partially contacting the glottis.

 3. Voice of articulation: